 3.2.2 Mobile Satellite Service (Space-to-Earth, Earth-to-Space)

 3.3 All Authorized Users shall comply with the CAR and publications issued by the GCAA.

+3.4 All Authorized Users shall comply with requirements specified by the Minister of Industry and Advanced Technology (MOIAT) for the products of Unmanned Aircraft Systems (UAS) and drones.

-3.4 Any data collection process by UAS shall adhere to the data privacy and protection regulatory framework in the UAE.
+3.5 Any data collection process by UAS shall adhere to the data privacy and protection regulatory framework in the UAE.